-Because the CPS provides information on current (March and past year) but not former employment status, we needed to impute both sector and size of employers that provided coverage for those who have health insurance from a former employer.
+The March 2022 CPS contains information on employment in the prior year (CY 2021), upon which our insurance estimates are based.
+It does not, however, provide any information on prior employment, and so we needed to impute both sector and size of employers that provided coverage for those who have health insurance from a former employer.

 For individuals who reported receiving pension or survivor's payments, we used the sector of the employer that provided the payments as the sector most likely to provide health insurance coverage as part of a retirement package.
 For policyholders without such payments, we imputed the sector providing coverage based on geography (state) and age of policyholder (under 55, 55-64, and 65 and older).
-We used data from the 2017-2019 MEPS-HC, the 2020 MEPS-IC survey, and the 2020 FEHB Program to determine target probabilities.
+We used data from the 2018-2020 MEPS-HC, the 2021 MEPS-IC survey, and the 2021 FEHB Program to determine target probabilities.